Center for Community and

-CCHHE provides a wide range of development opportunities for young people – from pre-kindergarten to college – to advance their education and prepare for careers in health.
+CCHHE provides a wide range of development opportunities for young people – from pre-kindergarten to college – to advance their education and prepare for careers in health and sciences.
 Our programs bring together hundreds of Brigham and Women’s Hospital employees who serve as volunteers working in partnership with local schools and community organizations to create educational and employment opportunities for young people and help build a diverse workforce in the health care field.
 From developing basic literacy skills to enhancing science and health care skills, we offer support, guidance, and mentoring for our young people.

 Learn more about BWH Youth Programs in Mass General Brigham's most recent 'Check Up on DE&I' report.